Kubernetes 'kubectl' session and API request recording

-In Tailscale 1.70 and later, you can record kubectl exec, kubectl debug, kubectl attach, and kubectl run session contents when using the Kubernetes API server proxy.
+In Tailscale 1.70 and later, you can record kubectl exec, kubectl debug, kubectl attach, and kubectl run session contents, as well as all Kubernetes API requests that pass through the Kubernetes API server proxy.

 Recorded sessions are sent to a configured tsrecorder instance in your tailnet.